shajan-journal/samples/agent_patterns/docs/scenario.md

 print("SUCCESS: Generated visualization manifest")
 ```

-**Tool Integration:**
+**Tool Integration (Planned):**
-The Python Execution Tool automatically looks for `visualization_manifest.json` in the output directory and includes it in the result.
+The Python Execution Tool will detect `visualization_manifest.json` in the output directory and include it in the result.

 **Supported Visualizations:**